GraSPP Giving–For Raising Future Leaders in Global Public Policy Arena

 Diversifying GraSPP community has been one of the priority focus since the beginning.
 One of the major achievements is accomplishing partnerships with seven other world-class institutions around the world, including the National University of Singapore, Columbia University, Paris Institute of Political Studies, among others.

-It is these rich experiences that GraSPP offer that have been enabling our graduates, who are now more than 1000 in total, to enter Japanese and international public policy arena succeeding to advance their careers.
-In the past few years, we also see increasing number of graduates entering major institutions in the field of think tank, financial market and international business markets.
+It is these rich experiences GraSPP offers that have been enabling our graduates, who are now more than 1400 in total, to enter Japanese and international public policy arena succeeding to advance their careers.
+We also see increasing number of graduates entering major institutions in the field of think tank, financial market and international business markets.
 GraSPP doctoral program began in AY 2016, with the aim of fostering candidates with advanced abilities in interdisciplinary and international public policy areas as well as outstanding research capabilities in their field, with the goal of producing public policy leaders in Japan and around the world.

 As we experience upper ceiling in national funding for operating our institution, it is essential that we foresee the future need and ask for cooperation for our financial sources.
 Contributions from individuals and corporations will bring advantages of agility and financial self-reliance, therefore mobilizing GraSPP to advance our legacy of excellent programs to carry out our public mission.